jfinkels/equivalence-talk/exposition/slides.md

 <!SLIDE bullets incremental smaller>

 # Reminder of definitions... #
+.notes Equality is the equivalence relation in which only identical objects are equivalent

 * An *equivalence relation* \\(R\\) is a set of pairs of strings satisfying:
 1. *reflexivity*: for all strings \\(x\\),